otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Discovering a Prekey Server

-A participant will find information about a prekey serve rusing the Service Discovery specification (XEP-0030).
+A participant will find information about a prekey serve reading the Service Discovery specification (XEP-0030).
 The first lookup will be a lookof up items to the containing server: